9/11 widow files lawsuit against Saudi Arabia

 Washington (CNN)Stephanie DeSimone was two months pregnant when her husband, Navy Cmdr.
 Patrick Dunn, was killed at the Pentagon on September 11, 2001.

-Now, 15 years later -- and two days after Congress legally paved the way -- she's filed a lawsuit against the Saudi Arabia, claiming the kingdom is partially responsible for his death.
+Now, 15 years later -- and two days after Congress legally paved the way -- she's filed a lawsuit against Saudi Arabia, claiming the kingdom is partially responsible for his death.

 In court documents filed Friday in Washington, D.C., DeSimone alleges Saudi Arabia provided material support to al Qaeda for more than a decade and was aware of the terror group's plan to attack the US.